YuretCMountaineer/Deep-Learning-School-2023-advanced-level/README.md

-This repository is used for storing notebooks from DeepLearningSchool (DLS) MIPT open course
+This repository is being used for storing notebooks from DeepLearningSchool (DLS) MIPT open course

 DLS contains of Homeworks, Seminars and Lectures.